-Calculating net worth for young people is a pretty shameful and daunting task, especially at the beginning of our working lives.
-You come out of college with tons of student loan debt and probably some ultra fun credit card debt, and then celebrate your $50,000 piece of paper by rewarding yourself with a shiny Debtmobile (new car)!
+For young people, calculating net worth can be a pretty shameful and daunting task, especially at the beginning of our working lives.
+You come out of college with tons of student loan debt and probably some ultra-fun credit card debt.
+You might even celebrate that huge amount of debt by rewarding yourself with a new car (aka Debtmobile)!

-To top it off, you landed some entry-level position that WAY underpays you and met Uncle Sam through your paycheck deductions.
+To top it off, maybe you are one of the lucky ones who lands some entry-level position that doesn’t even use your degree and WAY underpays you.
+Is this hitting too close to home for any of you yet?
 I get it.
 It’s enough to bury your head in the sand and pretend that “net worth” is a fishing term for rich people.

-If the above statement applies to you in any way, there is a good chance that you have a negative net worth as you are starting out.
-Here is what that really means (this is going to hurt):
+If the above applies to you in any way, there is a good chance that you are starting out with a negative net worth.

 Assets are items that have tangible value: